 In Vilnius definitely, we had an amazing time as we experienced Vilnius with locals.
-With its easy, confident charm and a warm, golden glow it made me wish to stay in Vilnius for every summer evenings, every year (as I know that I wouldn’t survive their winter 🙁 )
+With its easy, confident charm and a warm, golden glow it made me wish to stay in Vilnius for every summer evening, every year (as I know that I wouldn’t survive their winter 🙁 )

 I just love Vilnius so much.
 It’s another beautiful city that is modern yet full of history where baroque architecture is prevalent.
-Given its diverse history you’ll also find neo-classical and gothic architecture next to Soviet functionalism.
+Given its diverse history, you’ll also find neo-classical and gothic architecture next to Soviet functionalism.
 Every corner is unique and special.
 I enjoyed it, as you can find a lot of Vilnius street art – small stickers, stencils, quotes, all of the creative expressions in various forms.

 There is also Literatu Street with quirky and funky tiles on the wall, commemorating poets and writers connected to Lithuania.

 And as I really enjoy bohemian neighborhoods, in Vilnius I found that feel – in the center of the city – the Republic of Užupis is located.